Ranuncolo/umbrella/README.md

 ## Introduction
 Have you ever wondered what the local weather conditions are in your garden?
 Wouldn't you like a simple way to get all the necessary data for growing the best possible plants in your garden?

-We have created a Raspberry Pi based Weather station that collects and displays all its data in a very easy to understand format.
+We have created a Raspberry Pi based Weather station that collects and displays all its data in a very easy to understand graphed format.
 The device contains temperature, humidity, air pressure, ambient light and wind sensors.
-It will also provide you weather data with up-to-the-minute precision, as well as daily, weekly and monthly summaries.
+It will also provide you weather data with up-to-the-minute precision.

 This device will be significantly smaller and cheaper than a conventional weather station :)